jishnutej1804/My-Portfolio/Readme.md

+> 💻 **Optimized Display Notice:** For the ultimate visual experience with full glassmorphic layouts and animations, viewing this portfolio on a **desktop or laptop screen** is highly recommended.

 # 🌌 Personal Portfolio Website

 A sleek, premium, single-page developer portfolio designed with a modern glassmorphic UI.
 This project serves as a centralized hub to showcase engineering milestones, academic background, certified skill sets, and technical projects.